danielmoniz/grid-hierarchy/README.md

 >
 >##### Empty Left Half cases
 Entities are placed on only the right half of the map.
 The testing is performed from a coordinate on the left half.
 This means that there is an empty space around the coordinate, and the algorithm therefore gets to skip entire columns before return zero (or few) results.

+[Click here to see example output](speedTestExample.txt) from the speed tests.